Good afternoon and welcome to the podcast Lotus Eaters episode 1260.

 And it seems here that what Trump is really doing is trying to put Europe in an even bigger bind when it comes to Ukraine and keep the war going while making the Europeans pay for the equipment.

-The only thing that seems to have changed is that the American aid will fall and it will turn into weapons sales from the American military industrial complex that will be funded by European taxpayers, British taxpayers among other people.
+The only thing that seems to have changed is that the American aid will fall and it will turn into weapons sales from the American military-industrial complex that will be funded by European taxpayers, British taxpayers, amongst other wealth transfer from Europe to America.

 With the insistence that the Europeans buy a lot more American energy.

-So here's Trump going off in the uh United Nations.
+So here's Trump going off in the United Nations.

 And look where we are right now in just a short period of time.